domscontent/domscontent.github.io/_pages/about.md

 I offer LinkedIn ghostwriting and cold email outreach systems that are fast, focused, and human-led (with some help from AI, of course).

-I also offer business process automation and AI agent build projects and consultation services.
+I also offer business process automation and AI agent consultation/build services.

 Otherwise, thanks for stopping by!